PhongT16/Flapppy-Cat/README.md

-Fill this in before the final project deadline.
-Someone who has _no familiarity_ with your project should be able to read this and understand:
-* what your project does
-* how to set it up and run it

-This game is called SuperCat.
+This game is called JetPackCat.
 It is my take on the now infamous game, Flappy Bird.
 With this take on Flappy Bird, I made the setting of the game to be at UIUC and the sprite (JetPackCat) is a student.
-I adopted a UIUC theme for this game.
+Unlike before, the pipes will come crashing down, so be beware.

 Run Game:
 - Install the latest version of cinder
-- Build Cinder using the latest version of Clion.
+- Build Cinder using the latest version of Clion using CMake
 - Create a "my-projects" folder
-- Drop this application in the "my-projects folder"
+- Drop/copy this application in the "my-projects folder"
-- Make sure the working directory is set to this application.
+- Make sure the working directory is set to this application
 - Compile and Run the game!

 To play: